-Consumers need to take two capsules per day to reach the advertised 2200mg of fish oil.
+Consumers need to take two capsules per day to reach the advertised 2200mg.

 With its high potency formula, high EPA to DHA ratio, and cost of 38 cents per serving, or less than 20 cents a pill, this product provides tremendous value to those looking for a high strength supplement at a fair price.